Tropical Fish

 Hermit Crab

-Take a little more time when acclimating them to your tank water to prevent pH shock.
-As with other invertebrates, use extreme caution when using medicine in a tank with hermit crabs.
-You risk wiping them out if you do use medicines.
+Take a little more time when acclimating this crab to your tank water to prevent pH shock.
+As with other invertebrates, use extreme caution when using medicine in a tank with hermits.
+You risk wiping them out if you do use medicines, especially those that contain copper.

 Scientific Name : Clibanarius spp.